Functional consequences of errors in mitosis - Chromatin State Dysregulation

 Under what exact circumstances cell division errors can give birth to massive DNA lesions and other chromatin alterations, their inheritance in the progeny and their functional significance remain a mystery.
 The potential involvement of additional mitosis-mediated mechanisms – other than micronucleation – that initiate cascades of non-genetic alterations is also a black box.

 We are excited to welcome a PhD candidate to attack these questions.
-We will combine cutting edge techniques, such as targeted chromosome manipulation and gene engineering, with the development of advanced systems to track mis-segregated chromosomes by live-cell imaging over multiple generations.
-We will identify additional sources of inherited abnormal nuclear structures, investigate their DNA damage/repair dynamics and determine the immediate and long-term effects on these nuclear bodies’ epigenome.
+We will combine cutting edge techniques, such as genome engineering and single-cell genomics together with advanced systems to track mis-segregated chromosomes by live-cell imaging over multiple generations.
+In parallel we will build upon our new experimental and computational framework that links phenotype to function at the single-cell level (named “Look-Seq2”).
+We will identify potential sources of inherited abnormal nuclear structures, investigate their DNA damage/repair dynamics and determine the immediate and long-term effects on these nuclear bodies’ chromatin state.

 Publications relevant to this project

 *Leibowitz M, *Papathanasiou S, Doerfler P, Blaine L, Sun L, Yao Y, Zhang CZ, Weiss M, Pellman D. (2021) Chromothripsis as an on-target consequence of CRISPR-Cas9 genome editing.
-Article in Nature Genetics 53, 895-905
+Nature Genetics 53, 895-905 Link